What are the seven principles of Quality Management?

 Leadership

 The aim of leadership should be to establish unity of purpose.
 By doing this, your leaders improve effectiveness and efficiency within your company.
-Leadership comes down to communicating your business’s quality objectives.
+Leadership comes down to communicating your business’ quality objectives.
 Effective communication from leadership is vital.
 It aligns your company’s vision, direction, and policies to achieve its aims.
 Share your commitment to quality with your people to inspire and encourage them.
 They’ll then contribute to your ethos of quality.

 Engagement of people